MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-hub-admin-basics.md

 ## Where to get support

-To find support information for earlier releases of Azure Stack Hub (pre-1905), see [Help and Support for earlier releases Azure Stack Hub (pre-1905)](https://review.docs.microsoft.com/en-us/azure-stack/operator/azure-stack-servicing-policy?view=azs-2002).
+To find support information for earlier releases of Azure Stack Hub (pre-1905), see [Azure Stack Hub servicing policy](https://review.docs.microsoft.com/en-us/azure-stack/operator/azure-stack-servicing-policy?view=azs-2002).

 For an integrated system, there's a coordinated escalation and resolution process between Microsoft and our original equipment manufacturer (OEM) hardware partners.

 If there's a cloud services issue, support is offered through Microsoft Customer Support Services (CSS).
-To open a support request, select the Help and support icon (question mark) in the upper-right corner of the administrator portal, select **Help + support**, and then select **New support request** under the **Support** section.
+To open a support request, select the help and support icon (question mark) in the upper-right corner of the administrator portal, select **Help + support**, and then select **New support request** under the **Support** section.

-If there's an issue with deployment, patch and update, hardware (including field replaceable units), or any hardware-branded software, like software running on the hardware lifecycle host, contact your OEM hardware vendor first.
+If there's an issue with deployment, patch and update, hardware (including field replaceable units), or any hardware-branded software—like software running on the hardware lifecycle host—contact your OEM hardware vendor first.

 For anything else, contact Microsoft CSS.